jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Appendix.md

 - **DST**.
 Shows if daylight saving time applies.
 Use *0* for no DST and *1* for DST.

 Save your data-file, preferably with the extension .csv at a location of your liking.
 You can import the data-file in Enigma.
-If one or more charts are using a wrong format, Enigma will recognize this and create a report with the offending lines at c:\enigma_ar\data\errors.txt.
+If one or more charts are using a wrong format, Enigma will recognize this and create a report with the offending lines at the folder 'data\errors.txt' in the workfolder that you defined.

 **Example file**